 More information About Our In-School Residencies

-If you would like to learn more about our Residency Program, please fill out our inquiry form and the Education Department will be in touch shortly.
+Each year, Chicago Children’s Theatre provides a limited number of schools with tuition free residencies.
+If you would like to apply for the tuition free residencies or if you would like to learn more about our Residency Program, please fill out our inquiry form and the Education Department will be in touch shortly.

 Our After-School Residency Program will bring our acting class series to you.
 During these classes, students will devise and perform an original work using improvisations and creative play.
 Young performers learn to create unique characters and collaborate and create as an ensemble.
 Through creative storytelling, students will learn narrative-building skills they need to engage with audiences on the stage and beyond.
 The class will culminate in the opening (and closing) performance of student generated world premiere!